google/WebFundamentals/src/content/en/updates/2018/11/devtools.md

 {% include "web/_shared/contributors/kaycebasques.html" %}

+Note: We'll publish the video version of this page in early February 2019.

 New features and major changes coming to Chrome DevTools in Chrome 72 include:

 * [Visualize performance metrics](#metrics) in the Performance panel.